epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 - start.sh a bash script to fully override the startup of the IOC. start.sh can refer to any additional files in the configuration directory.

-This approach reduces the number of images required and saves disk.
-It also makes for simple configuration management.
+This approach reduces the number of images required and saves disk and memory.
+It also makes for simpler configuration management.

 Throughout this documentation we will use the terms Generic IOC and IOC Instance.
 The word IOC without this context is ambiguous.